MingZx8/satellite/log.md

 # Log
 _02.02 - 02.09_
-1. searching sources: annotated dataset, satellite images, models...
++ ~~searching sources: annotated dataset, satellite images, models...~~
++ vehicle detection in some sample satellite images

 __Q:__
 1. vehicle classification?
+2. ~~time? some specific time for the same location (for one method: use vehicle number to estimate AADT)~~
-2. time? image quality (tree branches, vehicle shadow...)?
+1. image quality (tree branches, vehicle shadow...)?
-3. other info (land use, trees, footprint...)?
+3. ~~other info (land use, trees, footprint...)? yes~~  what kind of land use?
-4. parking cars? manually remove?
+4. ~~parking cars? manually remove? if the vehicle is less than 1m to the roadside then it is parked~~
 5. area? (squares? n of images? image size?)